ajithksenthil/AttachmentBot/README.md

 ## Prerequisites

 - Basic understanding of Python programming.
+- Python and Git installed in your machine
 - Familiarity with psychological assessment concepts and questionnaire design.
 - Access to a chatbot platform or willingness to set one up (guidance provided).